TheBoyMoe/Sinatra-Good-Reads-Clone/README.md

 # Sinatra-Good-Reads-Clone

-Good Reads clone built to learn the following technologies:
+Portfolio project built to demonstrate the implementation of the following technologies:

  * Sinatra web framework
  * ActiveRecord - associations & migrations(creating multiple tables, models and relationships) and query interface
  * MCV design pattern